 In the past, Australians use up to 10 million plastic bags every day – an astonishing 4 billion every year.
 Of these, approximately 150 million end up in our oceans and waterways, contributing to an estimated 8 million tonnes of plastic dumped into the ocean every year.

 These plastic bags fill our landfill, harm our wildlife, and break up into smaller and smaller fragments that continue to cause environmental harm.
-Most Victorian council kerbside recycling bins do not accept plastic bags, and only 3% of Australia's plastic bags are currently being recycled.
+Most Victorian council kerbside recycling bins do not accept plastic bags, and only 3 per cent of Australia's plastic bags are currently being recycled.

-As a last resort, if you cannot avoid or reuse your soft plastics, they can be recycled at many supermarkets through the REDcycle program.
+Soft plastics including plastic shopping bags, can be recycled at many supermarkets through the REDcycle program.

 Rid your home of dangerous and toxic waste responsibly, with the free Detox your Home program.

 “Working together, we pledge to play our part and take action on climate change for Victoria, our country and our planet.”

 Join thousands of others already playing their part to help keep the temperature rise under two degrees, so we can avoid the worst of climate change.
 We can make a difference, if we all act today for a better tomorrow.